hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 * 2015 Nov 30: the initial draft was published after a rousing discussion in my friends and I's #haskell Slack channel.

-* 2015 Jan 3: added Web Sockets mention after a fun day with Slack's real-time messaging API.
+* 2016 Jan 3: added Web Sockets mention after a fun day with Slack's real-time messaging API.

+* 2016 Aug 18: hdevtools and intero mentioned.
+Typos fixed.